 - evaluate impacts to navigation

 - minimize risks to navigation through our decisions and compliance activities

 The works, and other provisions, are organized into different regimes:

 - Works – our main activity, described above

 - Obstructions – management of obstructions in scheduled navigable waters

-- Depositing/throwing and dewatering activities – enforcing the prohibitions against depositing or throwing material, such as mine tailings, into navigable waters, and dewatering of navigable waters
+- Depositing/throwing and dewatering activities – enforcing prohibitions against depositing or throwing material (such as mine tailings) into navigable waters, and dewatering of navigable waters

-The first two regimes are focused primarily on Canada’s busiest waterways, which are listed on the schedule to the NPA.
+The first two regimes are focused primarily on Canada’s busiest waterways, which are listed on the Schedule to the Navigation Protection Act.
 The prohibitions apply to all navigable waters in Canada.